YuW31/MCNPC-1/README.md

 # MCNPC
-This is a line from Rstudio.
+The first function is distractor.test.